It’s not uncommon for managers to have their favourites at a football club. Players they can rely on whatever the occasion.

 When you know, you know.
 Steve Cooper has been playing real-life Football Manager this summer as Nottingham Forest continue to spend money at a blink-of-an-eye pace, but he appeared insistent on getting Morgan Gibbs-White in from the start.
 Cooper and MGW have built up a strong working relationship ever since they combined to win the 2017 U17 World Cup (with a bit of help from the likes of Phil Foden and Jadon Sancho).

 When Cooper took his first steps into club management with Swansea City, he brought Gibbs-White to South Wales in 2020/21 on loan from Wolves, but unfortunately a fractured foot cut short the midfielder’s time at the Liberty Stadium.
-Still, Cooper knew enough about him to have no doubts about making him the 10th most expensive English players of all-time, signing the 22-year-old for a potential £42.5m this summer for Nottingham Forest.
+Still, Cooper knew enough about him to have no doubts about making him the 10th most expensive English players of all-time, signing the 22-year-old for a potential £42.5m last summer for Nottingham Forest.